nipphittt17/Spotify-ArtistSong-Analysis/README.md

 5. Tracking the popularity of songs by release year.
 6. Correlation analysis of each numeric attribute towards the popularity.

-The Python code for this data analysis can be found [this notebook](analyze_track.ipynb).
+The Python code for this data analysis can be found in [this notebook](analyze_track.ipynb).

 ## Data visualization
 The visualization was crafted using Tableau Public, featuring two pages: **Ride Distribution** and **Duration & Routes**.